Lisa Von Drasek, she/her/hers

-Lisa Von Drasek is the Curator of the Children's Literature Research Collections .
-The CLRC, an internationally recognized resource in the field of children’s literature, contain six core collections and several smaller collections.
-They are the Kerlan Collection of Children's Literature, the Hess Collection of Dime Novels, Story Papers, and Series Books, the Paul Bunyan Collection, the Laura Jane Musser Collection of Oziana materials, and the Illustrated Treasure Island Collection.
+Lisa Von Drasek is the Curator of the Kerlan Collection of Children's Literature.
+The Kerlan, an internationally recognized resource in the field of children’s literature, contain six core collections and several smaller collections.
+They are the flagship Kerlan Collection of Children's Literature, the Borger Comic Book Collection, the Hess Collection of Dime Novels, Story Papers, and Series Books, the Paul Bunyan Collection, the Laura Jane Musser Collection of Oziana materials, and the Illustrated Treasure Island Collection.

-Lisa has lectured on the topics of Writing Boxes: the Reading/Writing Connection in Libraries, Emergent Literacy, Diversity in Children's Literature, Comics and Literacy, the New Adult, and Children's Choice Awards.
+Lisa has lectured on the topics of Writing Boxes: The Reading/Writing Connection in Libraries, Emergent Literacy, Diversity in Children's Literature, Comics and Literacy, the New Adult, What Makes an Award Winning Book, and Children's Choice Awards.